 - GitHub: Source code hosting and versioning.

-- PyCharm: Probably the best IDE for Python.
-I can refactor and navigate the entire codebase with ease, and not just individual files.
-Works really well, even with large, dynamic codebases.
+- PyCharm: It's probably the best IDE for Python.
+I can refactor and navigate the entire codebase with ease.
+Works well even with large, untyped codebases.

 - VS Code: Great for Typescript/React work.
 I try to avoid adding too many extensions and keep it as a general purpose code editor, not a full blown IDE.

-- Yarn: Fast JS dependency management with local caching.
+- Yarn: Fast dependency management for Node.js with local caching.

-- Panelbear Analytics: Of course what better tool to track Panelbear's website analytics than Panelbear itself :) The benefits of dogfooding are real, as I am my own customer and can put myself in my customer's shoes.
+- Panelbear: What better tool to measure Panelbear's traffic insights than Panelbear itself (ha!).
+The benefits of dogfooding are real, as I am my own customer and can put myself in my customer's shoes.

-- Trello: I use it to keep track of issues/requests/ideas and what-not.
+- Trello: I use it to keep track of issues, requests, new ideas and whatnot.

-- Figma: Replaced Sketch as my go-to tool for making quick mockups, banners, and illustrations for the landing pages.
+- Figma: It replaced Sketch as my go-to tool for making quick mockups, banners, and illustrations for the landing pages.